News From Norfolk Island

 “Is it from Papa?”
 Clara gripped the side of Kit’s chair.
 “Is he really alive?”

-letter ahead.
+the letter ahead.
 He writes he still has two months to serve, but this letter is dated three months ago.
-He wants us to travel to Melbourne to meet him."
+He wants us to travel to Melbourne to meet him.

-“Well then,” Father Dixon shifted his gaze from Tom to Kit and back again.
+“Well then,” Father Dixon said, not knowing whether to look at Kit or Tom.
 “This is a most unexpected turn of events.”